Taste

 Precautions

-In the wild, angelica can be confused with common hogweed and water hemlock, both poisonous.
+In the wild, Angelica can be confused with common hogweed and water hemlock, both poisonous.
 Be 100% confident in your identification before harvesting any plant.

 Angelica may increase sensitivity to sunlight due to its furanocoumarin content (phototoxic); individuals using it should avoid prolonged sun exposure to prevent skin irritation and wear gloves when harvesting.
 Pregnant individuals should avoid angelica as it may stimulate uterine contractions.
 Additionally, high doses may interact with anticoagulant medications or exacerbate bleeding disorders.
+Not for use in those who have hypertension, fever or elevated temperature, high metabolism (increased Pitta).

 Substitutions